dymk/director/README.md

 through the `Router#push(string, callback)` method, where `callback` can be one of four types:

  - `void function()`
- - `void function(string[string] params)`
+ - `void function(Params)`
  - `void delegate()`
- - `void delegate(string[string] params)`
+ - `void delegate(Params)`

-where `string[string]` is a hash of parameters matched in the route.
+where `Params` is a hash of parameters matched in the route.

-Routes can contain variables, denoted by beginning with a `:`, that are then passed to the handler if it accepts a string[string] argument.
+Routes can contain variables, denoted by beginning with a `:`, that are then passed to the handler if it accepts a Params argument.

-For instance, the route `/users/:name` will match `/users/dymk`, and pass the handler the hash `["name": "dymk"]`.
+For instance, the route `/users/:name` will match `/users/dymk`, and pass the handler a Params object containing `["name": "dymk"]`.

-Optional variables are also supported, by appending a '?' to the end of the variable name.
+Optional variables are also supported, by appending a `?` to the end of the variable name.
 For instance, the route `/users/:name?` will match both `/users` and `/users/dymk`, passing an empty hash to the handler in the first case.

 Defining Routes
 ---------------